 The following standards and pronouncements have been issued by the IASB and have not yet been adopted by the Company.
-The Company is currently evaluating the impact the new and amended standards are expected to have on its consolidated financial statements.

 IFRS 9 requires financial assets to be classified into three measurement categories on initial recognition: those measured at fair value through profit and loss, those measured at fair value through other comprehensive income and those measured at amortized cost.
 Measurement and classification of financial assets is dependent on the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.
 For financial liabilities, the standard retains most of the IAS 39 requirements.